-If doing the work is more important than invoicing – or if it is an afterthought that you squeeze in around other commitments, then you definitely need a bookkeeper.
+Is doing the work is more important than invoicing?
+Is it an afterthought that you squeeze in around other commitments?
+Then you definitely need a bookkeeper.
 Regular invoicing is essential for smoothing out your cash flow.
-It also can help reduce the incidence of bad debts as you are less likely to be carrying money owed for long periods of time (either as a debtor OR work in progress).
+It helps reduce the incidence of bad debts as you’re less likely to be carrying money owed for long periods of time (either as a debtor OR work in progress).

 3. Books are never up to date

-As an accountant, I can tell you that I have seen a few clients in my time whose books were only done to prepare their EOFY taxes.
+As an accountant, I have seen a few clients in my time whose books were only done to prepare their EOFY taxes.
 That means we are recording transactions that might be up to 18 months old.
 How do you run a business like that?

-With outdated books you never really have a firm handle on your finances.
+With outdated books you’ll never have a firm handle on your finances.
 You might also have a lot of manual systems.
-A bookkeeper with App Advisory experience can show you how to streamline your tech stack and create an ecosystem where all of your business systems can integrate and talk together.
+A bookkeeper with App Advisory experience can streamline your systems.
+They can help you set up software and systems specific for your workflow.

-Also, if you are getting your accountant to do your bookkeeping, then you are probably paying more than you need.
+If your accountant is doing your bookkeeping, then you may be paying more than you need.
 Among other things, bookkeepers record regular financial transactions.
-Accountants analyse and interpret the periodic data and they can offer financial and taxation advice.
-To me, these are different skill sets – and an accountant is usually more qualified and will generally charge you more.
+Accountants analyse and interpret periodic data and offer financial and taxation advice.
+These are very different skill sets.
+An accountant is usually more qualified and will generally charge you more.

-Besides, you are then missing out of having a bookkeeper whose sole job is to help you manage the books, and keep your records compliant and organised.
+Having a bookkeeper means having someone whose sole job is to help you manage the books.
+They keep your records compliant and organised.

 That’s leads us directly to the next sign.

 If you are behind in your taxes, or have a few statements outstanding, then you probably need external help.
 The Tax Man can be nasty and they don’t care for excuses about not lodging, filing or paying taxes on time.
 There can be major penalties for not getting this done.